gaurav306/Custom_SGDR_based_learning_rate_scheduler/README.md

 # Implementation of a custom Stochastic Gradient Descent with Warm Restarts (SGDR)
-This repository includes a Keras callback to be used in training that allows implementation of cyclical learning rate policies, as detailed in Leslie Smith's paper Cyclical Learning Rates for Training Neural Networks arXiv:1506.01186v4.
+This repository includes a custom Keras callback to be used in training that allows implementation of cyclical learning rate policies.

-A cyclical learning rate is a policy of learning rate adjustment that increases the learning rate off a base value in a cyclical nature.
-Typically the frequency of the cycle is constant, but the amplitude is often scaled dynamically at either each cycle or each mini-batch iteration.

-## Args
 ## Parameters:
 - **min_lr (float):** Minimum learning rate during the entire training.
 - **max_lr (float):** Maximum learning rate before each restart.